Sunbird-Knowlg/sunbird-content-player/README.md

 		  }
 		},
-		"splash": {  // list of configurable properties to handle splash screen shown while loading content "text": "Powered by EkStep",  // Text to be shown on splash screen while loading content.
+		"splash": {  // list of configurable properties to handle splash screen shown while loading content "text": "Powered by Sunbird",  // Text to be shown on splash screen while loading content.
 		  "icon": "assets/icons/icn_genie.png",  // Icon to be show on above the text(full absolute path of the image in mobiew or http image link)
 		  "bgImage": "assets/icons/background_1.png",  // backgroung image used for splash screen while loading content(absolute folder path of the image in mobie or http image link)
-		  "webLink": "https://www.ekstep.in"  // weblink to be opened on click of text },
+		  "webLink": "XXXX"  // weblink to be opened on click of text },
 		"mimetypes": [  // Content mimetypes for new cotent lucnhers "application/vnd.ekstep.ecml-archive",